cruncher/sparky/README.md

 Swap the scope being used by this sparky for a new object.
 Sparky simply updates it's DOM with data from the new scope.

+#### .interrupt()

+Stops Sparky from running functions and parsing a node for tags.
+Typically called when content is being replaced.
+For eaxmple, the built-in function <code>Sparky.fn.each</code> calls interrupt before cloning a node for each item in a collection.

+Returns a function containing all functions in the <code>data-fn</code> list that have not yet been run.

 #### .tojQuery()

 Where jQuery is available, returns sparky's element nodes (but not text nodes)